sborenst/OpenShiftEnterprise3_Demo/README.md

-== Demonstration Goals and Audience
+# Demonstration Goals and Audience

-.Developer's Day Demonstration Scenario (the Joe track)
+## Developer's Day Demonstration Scenario (the Joe track)

 * *Goal* - Demonstrate OpenShift Enterprise's ability to simplify and streamline rapid application development
 * *Audience* - This is a technical demonstration intended for technical resources, but you can present it at different depths